appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/set-up-websockets.md

 <dd>

-*Example:* If you want to implement live order tracking based on server location, add the following code to handle the incoming data.
+*Example:* If you want to implement live order tracking based on real-time location information, add the following code to handle the incoming data.

 ```js
 // Event handler for incoming messages